1. Start saving for a down payment early

 Ask your real estate agent for information on crime rates and the quality of schools around your prospective neighborhoods.
 Calculate your new commute times to see if they seem manageable.
 Visit the neighborhood at different times and days to check for traffic conditions and noise levels and to see if people are comfortable being outdoors.
 Only choose a neighborhood that you and your family feel good about.

-Once you’ve narrowed down the neighborhoods, attend a few open houses.
+Once you’ve narrowed down the neighborhoods right for your family, attend a few open houses.
 Looking at homes that are for sale—even if they’re not a perfect fit for you—is a great way to learn more about the area.
 When you do eventually find a house you love, you’ll know how your place compares to better or worse homes in that neighborhood.

 When it comes to buying, a good strategy is to find the most affordable house in the best neighborhood.
 If you buy at the bottom of the price range in a good neighborhood, you’ll have more room to build home value.